Greenburgh Arts And Culture

 The Kids Short Story Connection (KSSC)

 Does your child love to write?
-They should join their peers at KSSC's fall session which will begin 9/14/24.
-There will be six, two hour, in person sessions for young and intermediate writers.
+If so, they should join their peers at KSSC's winter 2025 session which will begin January 4th, 2025.
+There will be four, two hour-in- person sessions for young and intermediate writers 9 -14 years old.
+Pre-registration required.

 If you have questions or want to register your child,